operator-playground-io/etcd-operator/tutorials/create_instance_of_etcd_cluster.md

 EOF
 ```

-**Step 2:** Create etcd-cluster in the same namespace of operator.
+**Step 2:** Create etcd-cluster in the same namespace of operator using kubectl command.

 ```execute
 kubectl create -f etcd-cluster.yaml -n my-etcd
 ```

-Sample output:
+Sample output is given below for your reference.

 ```
 etcdcluster.etcd.database.coreos.com/example created
 ```

-**Step 3:** Check etcd-cluster pods.
+**Step 3:** Check the status of etcd-cluster pods.

 ```execute
 kubectl get pods -n my-etcd
 ```

-You will see output similar like below:
+You will see an output like below:

 ```
 NAME                             READY   STATUS     RESTARTS   AGE